SalvadorP/bekantpi/README.md

 Script to control the vl53l0x ToF sensor, for distance.
 ### ssd1306.py
 Adafruit script to control the monochromatic OLED of 128x64 lines.
+### owm.py
+Open Weather Map script that using the OWM API retrieves the meteo data for the given city ID.